-How to lead a session
+Lead a session

-We have also had some great sessions on topics you might not expect at a software conference, like sketching, speed reading, and education.
+We’ve also had some great sessions on topics you might not expect at a software conference, like sketching, speed reading, and education.
 We really like sessions like this too - they give us more opportunities to think about and try a wide range of things.

 But don't be constrained by any of these ideas; maybe you've got something totally new to bring.
 We'd like to hear it.

-To submit your proposal, just complete the form on the website.
+To submit your proposal, complete the form on the website.

 The submission and selection process is described in more detail here.